takuma-yoneda/lmn/example/README.md

 2. `$HOME/.lmn.json5`
 3. `$HOME/.config/lmn`

+2 and 3 are considered *global* configuration.
+The local configuration has priority to the global one.

-NOTE: project root is determined by checking if a directory contains `.git` or `.lmn.json5`.
-If those are not found in the current directory, lmn recursively traverses its parents to search for it.
+> Project root is determined by checking if a directory contains `.git` or `.lmn.json5`.
-And if they are now found in any ancestor directories, lmn assumes the current directory to be the project root.
+> If those are not found in the current directory, `lmn` recursively traverses its parents to search for it.

-## Local configuration
-lmn looks for `{project_root}/.lmn.json5`.
-Local and global configurations are merged.
-Local configuration has a priority.